Benjamin Wedro, MD, FACEP, FAAEM

 - anxiety and depression.

-Because fatigue is such a non-specific symptom, each answer may direct the health care practitioner to explore a different potential cause.
+Because fatigue is such a non-specific symptom, each answer may direct the health care professional to explore a different potential cause.

 A full physical examination is important to look for underlying signs of illness.
 The general appearance of the patient is important looking for hygiene, vital signs, and evidence of anxiety or agitation.
 Examination and evaluation of the different systems of the body (heart, lungs, abdomen, neurological system, etc.) and combining any abnormal findings with the clues found in the history taking may help make the diagnosis.